PRESENTS:

 Check box to expand answer.

-Entrants aged between 12 and 18 can submit their story into the GenWest Youth Prize.
-Entrants for this category must be under 18 on April 29, 2023.
+Entrants aged between 12 and 18 can submit their story into the Youth Prizes.
+Entrants for this category must be 12 or over and 18 and under on the date when they submit their entry.

 Select your age bracket, there are two prizes, one for 12-14 year olds and one for 15-18 year olds.
 Entrants who live outside a major city (see criteria in the Q&A below) can submit their story into the Regional Australia category.

 To enter the First Nations Storytelling Prize, an entrant must be of Aboriginal or Torres Strait Islander descent, identify as an Aboriginal or Torres Strait Islander person and have been accepted as such by the community in which you live, or formerly lived.